oddbird/oddleventy/content/blog/2022/zero-units.md

 we can use a `<number>` when CSS expects a `<length>`.

 And over time,
-that has become a 'Best Practice' -- often enforced by CSS linters & minifiers.
+that has become a 'best practice' -- often enforced by CSS linters & minifiers.
 The usual reasoning is performance.
 Removing all the units from zeros